 I get this question quite often.
 Sometimes I get it phrased as “how can I grow a thicker beard?”, but to me, that’s the same thing.
 The interesting part of this question is not so much what it says about how people view beards themselves (as something to show off), but how it shows just how important social perceptions are in one’s self-image.
 It also tells you something about their expectations.
-If someone doesn’t have any facial hair at all, then they’re probably expecting some massive changes to occur overnight after they start applying minoxidil/beard oil/whatever-the-latest-fad-product-is.
+If someone doesn’t have any facial hair at all, then they’re probably expecting some massive changes to occur overnight after they start applying minoxidil/beard.

 This isn’t always true, but when someone starts asking these types of questions online, I always look for other signs of body dysmorphia.

 Anyway, to answer the question: Yes, you can grow a beard if you don’t already have one.
 However, it will take time and dedication, like building anything else worth having in life.
 This goes back to my post about genetics not being everything – the only thing that will stop you from growing a decent beard is your own attitude towards your facial hair and general facial aesthetics.